Big series in A-T-L: Mets vs Braves with NL East on the line

 Still, considering they’ve been in first place all but a couple of days this season, it would be a major downer if the Mets fail to snap Atlanta’s run of four straight NL East titles.

+Looking for more punch at the plate, New York is calling up 20-year-old Francisco Álvarez — baseball’s top-rated prospect — ahead of Friday’s opener.

-“It’s an important series and it’s one where everyone is going to play hard,” Mets third baseman Eduardo Escobar said though a translator.
+“It’s an important series and it’s one where everyone is going to play hard,” Mets third baseman Eduardo Escobar said through a translator.

 The Braves were 10 1/2 games behind the Mets on May 31, stumbling along with a record of 23-27.